 Finally, I have another recipe to add to my muffin list.

-- Feel free to swap out the berries for other berries or different fruit, and same with the jam or jelly.
+- Feel free to swap out the berries for other berries or different fruit, and the same with the jam or jelly.
 The options are endless!

 Fruit Explosion Muffins (Tim Horton’s Copycat)